-Portugal D7 Visa for Passive Income Holders
+Portugal D7 Visa

-The D7 Visa Portugal, also popular as the Retirement Visa or Passive Income Visa, was introduce in 2007.
-By the Portuguese government, allowing non-EU/EEA/Swiss citizens to apply for temporary residency in Portugal.
+The D7 Visa Portugal, also popular as the Retirement Visa or Passive Income Visa, was introduce in 2007 by the Portuguese government, allowing non-EU/EEA/Swiss citizens to apply for temporary residency in Portugal.

-Retirees and individuals with reasonable passive income can apply for the Portugal D7 Passive Income Visa.
+As of 2026, retirees and individuals with a minimum regular minimum passive income of €920 per month can apply for the Portugal D7 Visa.
 This income can include pensions, real estate, royalties, dividends, financial investment, or intellectual property.

-The minimum requires amount to eligible for this visa is €9,840 of yearly income, plus you need to add 50% of this amount for your partner and 30% for each dependent child
+Additionally to be eligible for D7 Visa in Portugal you must have sufficient means to reside in Portugal for one year, which is equivalent to €11,040, plus you need to add 50% of this amount for your partner and 30% for each dependent child.

 This Visa is valid for a period of two years and can renew for additional three-year period.
 After 5 years you have the option to apply for a permanent residence permit or Citizenship.